• ECTS

 c) Why PLS regularizes.

-e) Metric of the continuum between OLS and PLS.
+e) Continuum metric between OLS and PLS.

 4. Penalized linear regressions.